-The tax is aimed at countering the use of aggressive tax planning techniques used by large (typically multinational) enterprises to divert profits from the UK resulting in the erosion of the UK tax base.
+With effect from 1 April 2015, the UK Government introduced a new tax: the Diverted Profits Tax (“DPT”).
+The DPT is aimed at countering the use of aggressive tax planning techniques used by multinational enterprises to divert profits from the UK and has been set at a deliberately punitive rate of 25% (compared to the prevailing 20% rate of UK corporation tax).